 \subsection{Trust Level Evaluation Method}

-Assuming that a PCC issues an assessment request with $ K $ QoS attributes to TCSC.
-According to the assessment request, $ I $ candidate CSPs whose cloud service could meet the requirement of QoS attributes would be found in TCSC.
-Then, TCSC employs TAM to obtain the actual SLO interval value of $ K $ QoS attributes of the $ I $ CSPs and assesses the trust level of CSPs accordingly.
-The trust level assessment method comprises five steps described as follows.
+Assuming that a PCC issues an trust level assessment request with $ K $ QoS attributes to the TCSC, and $ I $ candidate CSPs satisfying the requirements about QoS attributes would be found.
+Then, TCSC employs TAM to obtain the SLO extent about $K$ QoS attributes of cloud services provided by the $I$ CSPs, and assesses the trust level of cloud services accordingly.
+The trust level assessment method comprises five steps, which will be described in details as follows.